chrismaltby/nojs-maze/README.md

 ## Notes

-I got my maths wrong and have North facing to the right so the entire map is rotated 90 degrees clockwise from the JSON data.
+I got my maths wrong and have North facing to the right so the entire map is rotated 90 degrees from the JSON data.

 ## While you're here